griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 The second row of the page spans the **Aggregate Report of Best Candidates by Variant** section, which lists all neoantigen candidates in the provided input.
 Candidates with a higher Tier will be shown first, followed by candidates of lower Tiers (Order of Tiers: ``Pass``, ``Anchor``, ``Subclonal``, ``Low Expr``, ``NoExpr``, ``Poor`` - see `Tiering criteria <https://pvactools.readthedocs.io/en/latest/pvacseq/output_files.html#tiers>`_).
 Genes that match with the user-input genes of interest list will have a green box around them (for example, ARID1B and MSH6 are covered by a green box in this demo).
 This feature can be useful for highlighting neoantigens derived from cancer driver genes.

-To view the variant, transcript, and peptide level information of a desired candidate, click on the ``Investigate`` button on the right side of the row for that candidate.
-The candidate currently under investigation will be framed in blue.
+To view the variant, transcript, and peptide level information of a desired candidate, click on the candidate's row to select it.
+The candidate currently under investigation will have a grey background.
 The number of the row currently being investigated is indicated at the bottom of this section.

 .. figure:: ../../images/screenshots/vignette/pvacview-aggrReportTable_withCGCgenesHighlighted.png
     :width: 1000px